- Cheapest non-owner car insurance companies in Tennessee

 The bottom line: Non-owner car insurance in Tennessee

-Tennessee drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Tennessee may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

-Non-owner car insurance in Tennessee costs an average of $363, with State Farm offering the lowest rates.
-Our analysis found that State Farm is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In Tennessee, non-owner car insurance costs an average of $363, with State Farm offering the most affordable rates.
+Based on our research, State Farm stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Methodology